daveminh/Chem550-2024F/docs/contact.md

 # Class Hours

-Tuesday and Thursday, 1:50pm-3:05pm, Stuart Building 112F
+TBD, Stuart Building 112F

-# Office Hours
+# Contact outside of class hours

-Monday, 10am-11am, or by appointment.
-To set up an appointment, first check [my availability calendar](https://calendar.google.com/calendar/embed?src=daveminh@gmail.com&ctz=America/Chicago) and then [send me an email](mailto:david.minh@iit.edu) to propose _a few times_ that work for you.
+I plan to normally be available immediately before or after class.
+At other times, I usually can answer questions by email.
+If a discussion is helpful, please set up an appointment using the link in my email signature (omitted here to limit spam).
+If you set up less than a day in advance, I may not see it.